Higher Education for a New Century

 The future of higher education will encompass a wide range of smaller, nimbler, more specialized niche providers delivering competency-focused learning that is highly responsive to students’ and employers’ needs.
 There will be increased demand for skills-specific learning that teaches quantifiable hard and soft skills that employers value and students can use immediately.

 At the IIRP, simple governance structures, lean leadership hierarchies and a culture of innovation mean that we can devote time and resources to student support, content creation and innovative delivery methods.
 We focus on the things that matter most to our students.

 Higher education needs are changing fast.
 In a future of greatly increased options, the IIRP will push this innovation curve by offering increased creativity and responsiveness to better meet the needs of 21st century learners.

 John W. Bailie, Ph.D., is President of the International Institute for Restorative Practices (IIRP).
 Dr. Bailie is a frequent presenter at national and international conferences on education reform and civil society development.
 He has initiated major research projects on restorative practices in schools and frequently publishes on the application of restorative practices in leadership, social innovation, adult learning and education reform.

 Dr. Bailie is also Visiting Faculty, Teachers College, Columbia University.
-He studied English, art and military science at Norwich University and accounting and logistics at the U.S. Navy Supply Corps School; received his Master of Restorative Practices and Youth Counseling from the IIRP and holds a Ph.D. in Education and Adult Learning from Lesley University.
+He studied English, art and military science at Norwich University and accounting and logistics at the U.S. Navy Supply Corps School; received his Master of Restorative Practices and Youth Counseling from the IIRP; Executive Certificate in Management and Leadership from MIT and holds a Ph.D. in Education and Adult Learning from Lesley University.

-Dr. Bailie lives in Bucks County, Pennsylvania, with his wife Erin, their three children and an ever-growing array of pets.
+Dr. Bailie lives in Bucks County, Pennsylvania, with his wife Erin, their four children and an ever-growing array of pets.